 Yellow roses are often used to symbolize joy, cheerfulness, and other warm feelings.
 Yellow roses are often sent by best friends as a symbol of their special bond.
 You can also send a bouquet of yellow roses to a friend or family member who is feeling down – the brightness and cheeriness of the yellow can brighten their mood and make the recipient feel just a little bit better.

 As you might expect, white roses have come to symbolize innocence and purity.
-The gift of a single white rose is the perfect way to honor the special someone in your life.
+The gift of a single rose is the perfect way to honor the special someone in your life.
 Since they symbolize purity and charm, white roses are also part of many bridal bouquets.

 If you want to send roses to someone you secretly desire, you might want to make those blossoms orange.
 These bright vibrant roses are often used to symbolize desire and excitement.
 If you hope to spark interest in a long-term relationship, a mixture of deep red and bright orange roses is a great choice.

 Lavender is often used to express continuing love and devotion within an established long-term relationship.
 When you send lavender roses, you send a reminder of your care and devotion.
-Lavender roses are perfect for anniversaries, date nights, and other special occasions.
+Lavender roses meaning are perfect for anniversaries, date nights, and other special occasions.